 Estate Planning for Couples Without Children

 When people, married or single, have children, it is generally expected that the children with be the ultimate heirs of the estate of the parents on the death of the second spouse to pass away.
 It is also anticipated that absent certain situations, such as the children being minors, disabled or financially irresponsible, that the children will be involved to some extent as a fiduciary in the administration of the parents’ estate and other financial affairs.
 When couples have no children or the children are not intended to inherit, planning might be more complicated, but just as critical.
-There are a number of factors that the couple with no children need to consider as they engage in estate planning.
+There are a number of factors that the couple with no children need to consider as they engage in modern family estate and trust planning.

 Having the right tools in place to help fiduciaries handle their affairs.